How to create a subscription business plan (+ free PDF template)

 You should include the following:

 - Your problem.
-Elaborate on your customer’s pain points, as well as how this problem he/she faces significantly impacts his/her life.
+Elaborate on your customer’s pain points, as well as how this problem they face significantly impacts their life.

 - Your solution.
 Again, go into further detail about your product or service, and mention your Unique Selling Proposition (USP) as well.